Guide

 - Closed source

 Pricing: from $95/month.
-Best for: marketing-ops teams with engineering support willing to write and maintain an internal MCP adapter.
+Best for: marketing-ops teams already evaluating AthenaHQ who have engineering support for a private adapter.

 Full comparison: Foglift vs AthenaHQ →